Tesla Says Model 3 on Track for Volume Production by September

 Capital expenditures doubled in the fourth quarter to $521.6 million, as Tesla invests in its Fremont, California factory and its Gigafactory battery plant in Nevada.

-Cash rose by $309 million to $3.39 billion, but that number includes funds raised from a share sale last year.
+Cash rose by $309 million to $3.39 billion, which includes funds raised from a share sale last year.

-The quarter included solar power systems provider SolarCity, which Tesla acquired last year.
-Uncertainty by analysts on how Tesla would model SolarCity into its results resulted in a wide range of estimates.

 SolarCity installed more than 20 percent less solar in the quarter, as it focuses on profitability and cash over growth.
 Solar generation deployed fell to 201 MW in the fourth quarter from 253 MW a year earlier.